CCSP Domain 4: Cloud Application Security [updated 2022]

 - Security as a business objective

-Candidates will need to understand common pitfalls and vulnerabilities throughout the Software Development Lifecycle (SDLC) and when migrating to or developing applications in the cloud.
+Candidates need to understand common pitfalls and vulnerabilities (e.g., Open Web Application Security Project (OWASP) Top-10, SANS Top-25) when migrating to or developing applications in the cloud.
 Such pitfalls include:

 - Lack of guidelines and documentation